Pea Leaves Turning Yellow | Top 6 Causes and Solutions

 1. Old lower leaves

-Leaves that have turned yellow near the base of the plant are the older leaves.
-There will be the first 2 leaves the peas start with that will turn yellow quickly.
+One of the most common reasons that pea leaves turn yellow is when the leaves start to get old at the base of the plant.
+These older leaves cab start to turn yellow as the plant grows.
 This is a completely normal process, and the peas will produce larger green leaves at the top of the plant.

 You can see that these plants have developed yellow leaves near the base of the plant but are still growing healthy flowers and new leaves.